Opening Day Ceremonies for the 1964-1965 New York World's Fair

 This episode is from the WNYC archives.
 It may contain language which is no longer politically or socially appropriate.

-Moses references the absence of Kennedy, welcomes the audience, encourages the promotion of peace.
+Moses references the absence of former President Kennedy, welcomes the audience and encourages the promotion of peace.

-Truman speaks about the United Nations building, which he wanted to be built in Missouri.
+Former President Harry S. Truman speaks about the United Nations building, which he wanted to be built in Missouri and how he's like to get Robert Moses to move to Missouri.
+References the rainy weather.

 Audio courtesy of the NYC Municipal Archives WNYC Collection